Have a problem with your Product? Here you'll find common questions. If you don't find what you need, please contact our support team.

 The Mini DisplayPort to SingleLink DVI adapter will be able to show full native resolution on all displays except the LCD3090WQXi.
 The Mini DisplayPort to DualLink DVI adapter is required on the LCD3090WQXi in order to display the full 2560x1600 native resolution.

 Note: It is currently (as of OS 10.5.7) necessary to use the SingleLink adapter when calibrating the LCD3090WQXi with SpectraViewII.
 Therefore both adapters are required.
-See the SpectraView ReadMe file for the SpectraView software for more details.

 The profile associated with the Primary display can be easily checked in Photoshop using the following steps: